Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbirds

 Group similar plants together and choose species with different blooming periods so that there will always be a steady supply of flowers.
 Encourage neighbors to make their yards hummingbird friendly as well; even one plant in a window box or hanging basket can help.
+This is less important than choosing native plants, but picking flowers with bright red or yellow colors can give add extra oomph to your hummingbird garden, since they tend to enjoy these colors.

 10. Keep your feeders clean inside and outside